 JPEG stands for Joint Photographic Expert Group

 One thing worth noticing is that JPEG and JPG are same.
 Years ago, Microsoft’s Window only supports extensions of 3 characters.
-So JPEG was shorten to JPG so that window’s user can also preview JPEG file.
+So JPEG was shortened to JPG so that window’s user can also preview JPEG file.
 But Mac didn’t have this problem.
 So the Mac users call it JPEG while the window’s call it JPG.
 With the advancement in technology, Microsoft’s Window starts to support four characters extension and now window’s users can preview JPEG format also.
 Interesting fact, right?

 With the help of Photoshop’s ‘Save for Web’ command (Go to File>Save for Web or press Ctrl+Alt+Shift+S/Cmd+Opt+Shift+S), you can also control the amount of compression.

 Below is an example for you.
-You can see a huge loss in details of the the left image as compared to the right images.
-Left image is also showing a little bit false color.
+You can see a huge loss in details of the left image as compared to the right images.
+The left image is also showing a little bit false color.